Wine, women and song: Origins

 The origins of the phrase are obscure.
 The proverb "Who loves not wine, women and song, remains a fool his whole life long" is often erroneously attributed to Martin Luther, and appears in print for the first time in 1775.
 There do seem to have been several variants of "wine, women and X" around Luther's time, however, in classical and Medieval Latin, and he may have been alluding to these in one of his 1536 table talks when he said "in [a German's] drunkenness [he is] chiefly such a one who does not choose music and women".

 The phrase "Wine, women and song" alone was first printed in a German folksong in 1602 ("Wein, Weib und Gesang").
 The earlier Latin variants are probably the source of English proverbs such as "Weemen, dise and drinke, lets him nothing" from 1576.
 The exact phrase in English appears in 1857, in Henry Bohn's translation of Karl Joseph Simrock's proverb collection Die deutschen Sprichwörter, but similar variants had already appeared in English verse, such as the poem "Give me women, wine, and snuff" by John Keats (1817), and the line "Let us have Wine and Women, Mirth and Laughter" in Don Juan by Lord Byron (1819).
+The Irish poet Edward Lysaght (1763–1810) used the phrase "poetry and pistols, wine and women."
 The proverb's popularity in English was increased further by the 1899 publication of Wine, Women and Song, Medieval Latin Student Songs by John Addington Symonds.